 A clean and well-cared-for appearance should be maintained and extreme styles or appearance by men or women is inappropriate.
-The attire for the Dining Hall, Classroom, Library are as follows:
+The attire for the dining hall, classroom, library are as follows:

-\cdot Men may wear slacks, blue jeans (not torn or with holes), shorts, shirts with arms (not undershirts, tank tops or shirts with arm holes cut out) and shoes.
+$\cdot$ Men may wear slacks, blue jeans (not torn or with holes), shorts, shirts with arms (not undershirts, tank tops or shirts with arm holes cut out) and shoes.
 No rolled up sleeves, cut out or sleeveless T-shirts are allowed.

-- Women may wear dresses, slacks, skirts, blue jeans (not torn or with holes), shorts, blouses, neat T-shirts, shirts and shoes.
-No rolled up sleeves, cut out or sleeveless T-shirts are allowed. - \cdot Clothing is inappropriate when it is revealing or form fitting, and clothing should not be torn or has holes in them. - \cdot Clothing should be worn so that underwear is not revealed on any occasion. - \cdot Hats are not to be worn in chapel, the dining hall, library, or classrooms. - Additionally, clothing for women is inappropriate when it is backless, or see-through.
-Clothing that is low in the neckline, or reveals the midriff (in any position) is immodest and unacceptable. - Shorts and skirts should be of modest length and any slits in skirts should be of modest length as well. - \cdot Shoes must be worn in all indoor and outdoor areas open to the public. - Language or logos on clothing such as T-shirts that are objectionable, obscene, offensive, or has an inappropriate double innuendo are not permitted on campus or during college-sponsored functions. - · It is inappropriate for students to go to any meal in sleepwear.
+$\cdot$ Women may wear dresses, slacks, skirts, blue jeans (not torn or with holes), shorts, blouses, neat T-shirts, shirts and shoes.
+No rolled up sleeves, cut out or sleeveless T-shirts are allowed.

+$\cdot\,$ Clothing is inappropriate when it is revealing or form fitting, and clothes should not be torn or have holes in them.

+$\cdot\,$ Clothing should be worn so that underwear is not revealed on any occasion.

+$\cdot$ Hats are not to be worn in chapel, the dining hall, library, or classrooms.

+$\cdot$ Additionally, clothing for women is inappropriate when it is backless, or see-through.
+Clothing that is low in the neckline or reveals the midriff (in any position) is immodest and unacceptable.

+$\cdot\,$ Shorts and skirts should be of modest length and any slits in skirts should be of modest length as well.

+$\cdot\,$ Shoes must be worn in all indoor and outdoor areas open to the public.

+$\cdot$ Language or logos on clothing such as T-shirts that are objectionable, obscene, offensive, or has an inappropriate double innuendo are not permitted on campus or during college-sponsored functions.

+· It is inappropriate for students to go to any meal in sleepwear.